LoyolaChicagoBooks/introcs-csharp/rst/homework-gradecalculation.rst

 cold reality that we all know and love: the bottom-line grade.

-This assignment is listed in the data chapter, because you can do most all of it with tools learned so far.
+This assignment can be started after the data chapter, because you can do most all of it with tools learned so far.
 Add the parts with ``if`` statements when you have been introduced to ``if`` statements.